Pinpoint tests of microclimate control (cars from 08.2001)

 Yes

-REPLACE heater blower switch.
-CHECK the system is working properly
+REPLACE the heater fan switch.
+CHECK the system for proper operation

 No

-LOCATE and REPAIR the open circuit between the heater blower switch and G14 ground using the wiring diagrams.
-CHECK the system is working properly
+LOCATE and REPAIR the open in the electrical circuit between the heater blower switch and ground point G14 using the wiring diagrams.
+CHECK the system for proper operation

-E8: DEFINING THE CONDITIONS UNDER WHICH A FAULT OCCUR
+E8: DETERMINING THE CONDITIONS UNDER WHICH A FAULT OCCURRS

 Yes